Mayo Clinic Care Network Content

 Health risks of smokeless tobacco

-Smokeless tobacco products might expose people to lower levels of harmful chemicals than tobacco smoke, but that doesn't mean these products are a safe alternative to smoking.
+Smokeless tobacco products might expose people to lower levels of harmful chemicals than tobacco smoke.
+But that doesn't mean these products are a safe substitute for smoking.

-Smokeless tobacco contains nicotine, which can lead to addiction, and dozens of chemicals that can cause cancer.
+Smokeless tobacco has nicotine, which can lead to addiction.
+It also contains dozens of chemicals that can cause cancer.

 Health problems related to smokeless tobacco include the following:

 • Addiction.
-Nicotine is the chemical that makes tobacco addictive.
-Research suggests that people who use smokeless tobacco get as much or more nicotine into their bodies as people who smoke cigarettes.
-Just as with smoking, withdrawal from smokeless tobacco can cause intense cravings, irritability and depressed mood.
+People who use smokeless tobacco may get as much or more nicotine into their bodies as do people who smoke cigarettes.
+As with smoking, withdrawal from smokeless tobacco can cause intense cravings, anger and a depressed mood.

 • Cancer.
-The use of chewing tobacco and other smokeless tobacco products increases the risk of cancer of the mouth, throat and pancreas.
-Smokeless tobacco also increases the risk of developing small white patches in your mouth called leukoplakia (loo-koh-PLAY-key-uh).
-These patches are precancerous — meaning that they have the potential to turn into cancer.
+The use of chewing tobacco and other smokeless tobacco products raises the risk of cancer of the mouth, throat and pancreas.
+Smokeless tobacco also raises the risk of getting small white patches in the mouth called leukoplakia (loo-koh-PLAY-key-uh).
+These patches could turn into cancer.
+That's why you might hear them called precancerous.

 • Heart disease.
-Some forms of smokeless tobacco increase your heart rate and blood pressure.
-Long-term use of smokeless tobacco increases your risk of dying of heart disease and stroke.
+Some types of smokeless tobacco increase heart rate and blood pressure.
+Long-term use of smokeless tobacco raises the risk of dying of heart disease and stroke.

 • Dental disease.
-The sugar and irritants in smokeless tobacco products can cause cavities, abrasion of teeth, teeth staining, bad breath, gum disease, receding gums, bone loss around roots and tooth loss.
+The sugar and irritants in smokeless tobacco products can cause cavities, worn-down teeth surfaces, teeth staining, bad breath, gum disease, receding gums, bone loss around roots and tooth loss.

 • Pregnancy risk.
-Using smokeless tobacco during pregnancy increases the risk of stillbirth, low birth weight and heart rate variability in infants.
+Using smokeless tobacco during pregnancy raises the risk of stillbirth, low birth weight and a heart rate issue in infants.

 • Poisoning risk.
 The candy-like appearance and flavors of some smokeless tobacco products make them attractive to children.
 Eating these products can cause nicotine poisoning.
-Nicotine poisoning in children may cause nausea, vomiting, weakness, convulsions, unresponsiveness, trouble breathing and even death.
+Nicotine poisoning in children can cause nausea, vomiting, weakness, shaking, coma, trouble breathing and even death.